AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 chart.explode (30);
 ```

 To make some slices exploded by default, use the {api:anychart.charts.Pie#explodeSlice}explodeSlice(){api} method with two parameters.
-The first one is the number of a slice (numbering starts from 0), and the second one is a boolean that enables explosion:
+The first one is the number of a slice (numbering starts from 0), and the second one is a boolean value that enables explosion:

 ```
 // explode the third slice